mgeier/homepage/make_tutorial/make_tutorial.rst

 There are a lot of pre-defined variables ...

-|TODO| CXX, CXXFLAGS, CC, CFLAGS, CPPFLAGS, LDLIBS, LDFLAGS, ...
+.. todo:: CXX, CXXFLAGS, CC, CFLAGS, CPPFLAGS, LDLIBS, LDFLAGS, ...

 Now we know how to add options to our |Makefile| permanently, but what if we want to try an option just once?